 Born in Lille, northern France, Pascal was, thanks to his adventurous parents, fortunate to start travelling at an early age.
-Starting with trips to Spain when he was seven, by the age of 18 family explorations had taken him to most countries around the Mediterranean, several African nations, North America and the French-speaking Caribbean.
+Starting with trips to Spain when he was four, by the age of 18 family explorations had taken him to most countries around the Mediterranean, several African nations, North America and the French-speaking Caribbean.
 However, Pascal’s first introduction to Japan was through the samurai and anime movies that became popular in France during his formative years.
 His interest in Japanese culture piqued, he studied Japanese history, read James Clavell’s Shogun,series and took up karate.

 While studying Political Science and International Relations at L’Institut d’ Etudes Politiques at Aix-en-Provence, Pascal eagerly took up the opportunity to learn the Japanese language.
 He visited Japan for the first time in 1996, spending the final year of his studies as an exchange student at Meiji Gakuin University in Yokohama.
 Thoroughly enamoured with the experience, it instilled in him a strong desire to return to Japan, live in its community and better understand its society and culture.